cbednarski/hostess/README.md

 ## Disclaimer

-hostess reserves the right to sort, parse, and validate as it sees fit (or not at all) and may be ruthlessly hostile towards comments, whitespace, and other things that robots don't care for. hostess may include different default entries depending on OS. hostess uses readme-driven-development and may not actually do any of the things listed above.
-You have been warned.
+hostess uses readme-driven-development and may not actually do any of the things listed above.
+When in doubt, pass the `-n` flag to try hostess without changing your system.